The Pastor’s Wife

 Her only mistake?
 She could never bring herself to get rid of the sick pair.
 But God would take care of it.
 The doctor had said they were unlikely to live beyond twenty-one.

 With one last glance, she stepped out of the room and locked it.
 Knowing she would carry their sallow faces and glassy stares with her.

 Lulu showed her out.

 Lulu said nothing.

 The evening sun cast a warm glow on the somber compound.

-And afterwards to her pretty African violets by the window-sill.
+And afterward to her pretty African violets by the windowsill.